UK's Johnson says coronavirus top priority, as first Briton dies

-LONDON (Reuters) - Prime Minister Boris Johnson said slowing the spread of the coronavirus was now his government’s top priority, shortly after news on Friday that the first British person had died of the disease after contracting it on a cruise ship moored in Japan.
+LONDON (Reuters) - Prime Minister Boris Johnson said slowing the spread of the coronavirus was now his government’s top priority, shortly after news on Friday that the first Briton had died of the disease after contracting it on a cruise ship moored in Japan.

-Britons were right to be concerned about the disease, he said as the number of people infected in Britain rose to 19.
+The country was right to be concerned about the virus, he said, as the number of people infected in Britain rose to 20.

 “The issue of coronavirus is something that is now the government’s top priority,” he told broadcasters in his first statement on the disease, adding that he would be chairing a meeting of ministers and officials on the subject on Monday.